 Acceptable Solutions Performance Criteria

-A1 P1

 Where use has access across part of a rail network, the annual average daily traffic (AADT) at an existing level crossing must not be increased by greater than 10% or 10 vehicle movements per day, whichever is the greater.

-Any increase in vehicle traffic at an existing access across part of a rail network, must be safe and not unreasonably impact on the efficiency of the rail network, having regard to: (a) the increase in traffic caused by the use; (b) the nature of the traffic generated by the use; (c) the use and frequency of the rail network; (d) any alternative access; (e) the need for the use; (f) any traffic impact assessment; and (g) any written advice received from the rail authority.
+Any increase in vehicle traffic at an existing access across part of a rail network, must be safe and not unreasonably impact on the efficiency of the rail network, having regard to:

+- the increase in traffic caused by the use; (a) - (b) the nature of the traffic generated by the use; - the use and frequency of the rail network; (c) - any alternative access; - (e) the need for the use: - any traffic impact assessment; and - any written advice received from the rail authority.